Twenty-third Sunday in Ordinary Time

 Introductory Prayer: Lord Jesus, I come to you once again in prayer.
 Even though I cannot see you, my faith tells me that you are present.
 You are ready to listen and desire to speak with me.
 Your presence gives me hope, because you are the all-powerful God, the creator of heaven and earth.
 You are the source of all that is good in my life.
 Nothing happens to me without your knowing and permitting it.
 My hope leads me to love.
 I want to be one with you in mind and heart, identifying myself with your will and your standards.

-Petition: Lord, help me to pick up my cross and follow you.
+Petition: Lord, help me to grow in my love for the Church and for souls.

 - Go to the One Who Sins Against You: Today’s text is part of a larger discussion that includes the preceding parable of the lost sheep.
 God wants us to love as he loves, even loving those whose sins may have directly harmed us in some way.
 This is hard.
 Sometimes we are not particularly forgiving and merciful towards those who sin.
 We can easily look down on them and imagine that we are much better than they, or we can become impatient that they are not like us.
 When someone sins against us, we have to look beyond our pain.
 Indeed, we have to embrace that pain in the redemptive way that Christ shows on the cross and in the Eucharist.
 We should not write that person off as lost, turn our back or walk away.
 We should go to the one who sins against us and seek in love to bring him home to the Father’s love.